sanger-tol/insdcdownload/docs/usage.md

 The pipeline takes an assembly accession number, as well as the assembly name, and downloads it in a given directory.
 It also extracts the repeat-masking performed by the NCBI, and builds a set of common indices (such as `samtools faidx`).

-## Running the pipeline

-The typical command for running the pipeline is as follows:
+## One-off downloads

+The pipeline accepts command-one line arguments to specify a single genome to download:

+- `--assembly_name`: The name of the assembly,
+- `--assembly_accession`: The accession number of the assembly,
+- `--outdir`: Where to download the data.

 ```console
 nextflow run sanger-tol/insdcdownload --assembly_accession GCA_927399515.1 --assembly_name gfLaeSulp1.1 --outdir <OUTDIR>